Will this be your first time in Paris?

 Depending on your plans and goals during your first time in Paris, selecting the right area, or district, in Paris will enhance your trip, and reward you with many wonderful memories.

-3) Ways To Get Around Paris Will Surprise You
+Ways To Get Around Paris Will Surprise You

 Once you are settled and well-rested, it is time to set out to explore Paris.
 As I already mentioned, the metro is absolutely the most reliable and cost-effective form of transportation during your first in Paris.

-When we last visited, we noticed green electric scooters randomly left all over Paris.
+When we last visited, we noticed electric scooters randomly left all over Paris.
 Literally on the sidewalks.
-Within a short time, we realized the lime green scooters were for rent!
+Within a short time, we realized the scooters were for rent!

 And then you leave the scooter wherever you are.
 The only rule is to not leave the scooter near the street or in the middle of a pedestrian walkway.

-I advise it is better to rent one when the streets are not so busy, but I found that drivers in Europe, especially Paris, are much more cognizant of bikers and scooter riders and you really do not have much to worry about.
+I advise it is better to rent one when the streets are not so busy.
+But I found that drivers in Europe, especially Paris, are much more cognizant of bikers and scooter riders.
+You really do not have much to worry about.

-Every morning when we researched how many scooters were available for our party of four, and where they were located, they always had 100% full batteries.
+Every morning when we researched how many scooters were available for our party of five, and where they were located, they always had 100% full batteries.
 A mystery!

 Depending on the season of your first time in Paris it may be a bit chilly to go scootering around.
 This windproof softshell fleece lined jacket would be ideal to keep any guy warm.
 This lightweight unisex windbreaker will protect from the chilly wind too.